Franksharpe008/growzena-lite/README.md

 ## Customise
 - Edit `index.html` copy
 - Swap images in hero / testimonials
-- Change BTC widget to any no-key endpoint in `live.js`

 ## License
 MIT – do what you want, just don’t resell as template.